Why the ENERGY STAR® Matters When Shopping for LED Light Bulbs

 Although it may not be obvious when looking at two bulbs side by side on a store shelf, there can be a number of quality and performance differences between ENERGY STAR certified and non-certified LED bulbs.

 Next time you’re in the store looking for a light bulb, reach for an ENERGY STAR certified LED and feel confident you’re getting a quality bulb.
-And remember, Mass Save offers discounts on ENERGY STAR certified lighting online and at many Massachusetts stores.
+And remember, The Sponsors of Mass Save® offer discounts on ENERGY STAR certified lighting online and at many Massachusetts stores.

 You May Also Like